tom-englert/Throttle.Fody/README.md

-### Writing/using you own throttle implementation
+### Writing/using your own throttle implementation

 You can easily write your own throttle implementation or use any existing one.
 The requirements for a throttle class are:

-- It must have a public constructor with at least a `System.Action` (or `SystemDelegate`) parameter.
+- It must have a public constructor with at least a `System.Action` (or `System.Delegate`) parameter.
   The original method will be passed as this delegate, so the implementation can call it whenever it decides that the throttle threshold is reached.
 - The constructor optionally may have a second parameter that takes the threshold.
   It can be a `System.Int32`, a `System.TimeSpan` or any `System.Enum`.
 If the parameter is of type `System.TimeSpan`, the attributes integer value is interpreted as milliseconds.
 The order of the parameters does not matter.
 - It must have a public void method without parameters that is called whenever the wrapper method is called.
-The name of this method can be configured via the attributes, the default name is "Tick".
+The name of this method can be configured via the attributes; the default name is "Tick".

 See the [Test classes](https://github.com/tom-englert/Throttle.Fody/blob/master/AssemblyToProcess/ClassToProcess.cs) for some basic throttle implementations and usage samples.